codingwithrahat/OOP-JAVA/MRIS - Military Resource & Information System/README.md

-# MRMS - Military Resource & Information System
+# MRIS - Military Resource & Information System

 ## 📘 Overview

-**MRMS** (Military Resource & Information System) is a Java-based console application that simulates basic military personnel management.
+**MRIS** (Military Resource & Information System) is a Java-based console application that simulates basic military personnel management.

 This project uses core Java concepts like abstraction, inheritance, and interfaces — and stores soldier data using a **fixed-size array**, simulating a basic **in-memory database**.
 All functionalities are handled in the console with simple user input/output interfaces.